sajwanlava/SWEN422-assignment2/User Testing/Usability Test Report.md

 2.  *Shapes were too big which meant that the game was too disorienting for some players* - A lot of the players had issues with the sizing of level one so the wall sizes were decreased to solve this.
 3.  *A side platform wall too low which made the first person camera launch up the wall and nearly fall into nothingness which was vertigo and motion-sickness inducing* - This wall was increased to prevent anyone else being able to jump on it.
 4.  *Portal balls were moving too fast* - Velocity was decreased which made the rebound action more natural.
+5.  *Glitch in the game as players are able to shoot through an obstacle* - Minor code change was implemented to solve this issue

 ### Group Two Results